LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

       :end-before: chunk

-   You may assume the data is good and the -1 is never returned, but the compiler needs this line.
+   You may assume the data is good and the -1 is never returned, but the compiler requires this last line.

 #.
 You cannot have one fixed formula to calculate the final weighted grade,
    because you do not know the number of categories when writing the code.